Horses and Other Equine Animals

 Equines moving within Wisconsin need to meet the requirements of the destination.

-Fair or exhibition: Equines must have proof of a negative EIA test since January 1 of the current year.
+Fair or exhibition: Effective March 1, 2014, equines must have proof of a negative EIA test within the previous 12 months.
 Check with the fair or exhibition organizers to find out if they require additional paperwork or testing.
-No EIA test is required for nursing foals accompanying an EIA negative dam.
+No EIA test is required for nursing foals accompanying an EIA negative dam as long as the nursing status is identified on the CVI.

-Organized trail ride or training seminar: Equines must have proof of a negative EIA test since January 1 of the current year.
+Organized trail ride or training seminar: Effective March 1, 2014, equines must have proof of a negative EIA test within the previous 12 months.
 Check with the ride or seminar organizers to find out if they require additional paperwork or testing.
-No EIA test is required for nursing foals accompanying an EIA negative dam.
+No EIA test is required for nursing foals accompanying an EIA negative dam as long as the nursing status is identified on the CVI.

 Personal trail ride: No paperwork or testing required.

-Sale or transfer of ownership: Equines must have proof of a negative EIA test since January 1 of the current year.
+Sale or transfer of ownership: Effective March 1, 2014, equines must have proof of a negative EIA test within the previous 12 months.
 A CVI is not required.

 Boarding or private training: No paperwork or testing required by the State.
 Check with the trainer or boarding facility owner to find out if they require paperwork or testing.